copilot-code-optimizations/VS-Extension/README.md

 #### @code_optimizations /connect <Application_Insights_Resource_Name>

-where <Application_Insights_Resource_Name> is the name of the Appliation Insights.
+where <Application_Insights_Resource_Name> is the name of the Application Insights resource.
 The command will pull the top issues from Code Optimizations, map them to source code in your local repo and try suggesting fixes / recommendations.
 It will automatically generate the first fix it's able to offer.
 To generate fixes for other issues, follow the instructions in the Copilot response.

 <img src="IMAGES/CodeOptimizations2.png" width="800" />